-An internship gives you, the student, an opportunity to earn academic credit and possible income while applying classroom theory to a realistic work setting.
+An internship gives you, the student, an opportunity to earn academic credit and possible income while applying your coursework to a realistic work setting.
 The program enables employers, students, and the college to share in planned and meaningful work experiences.
+Internships can be done anywhere in the world and during any term (fall, spring or summer).

 Employers: If you would like to post an internship position, please click HERE.

-The Dean of each school oversees internships for students majoring in that school:
+The Dean of each school oversees internships for students majoring in that school.
+Contact your advisor or the person below if you have questions or need to discuss internship options.

 - Arts and Sciences: Dean Paul Hinrichs